Kaiwharawhara railway station: Services

 Before the closure of the station in 2013, off-peak trains stopped here half-hourly on the Hutt Valley, and hourly on the Melling Line with more frequent services during peak periods, while Kāpiti Line trains stopped on request only to pick up passengers waiting for up or northbound trains and to drop off passengers on down trains.

 Facilities and possible emergency use

-Repair and prefabrication or prewiring of signalling equipment was carried out at the Kaiwharawhara Depot from c1900 until 1993, when it was transferred to Woburn railway station.
+Repair and prefabrication or prewiring of signalling equipment was carried out at the Kaiwharawhara Depot from c.
+1900 until 1993, when it was transferred to Woburn railway station.

 There are now no shelters or other buildings nor any dedicated car parking.
 Access was via a footbridge from Westminster Street.
 In 2013, the overbridge constructed in 1937 was found to be seriously corroded and the station was closed as a result.
 The overbridge was demolished in March 2014 with the stairs, previously renewed and in good condition, relocated to Trentham station.

 The platforms were retained for emergency egress from trains.